From princes to undertakers, Norway's motorists go electric

 "We subsidise electric vehicles in Norway because they have somewhat lower CO2 emissions than conventional cars," notes Mr Bjart Holtsmark, a researcher at Statistics Norway.

-"But there are a lot of other social costs related to car driving: congestion, accidents, noise and so forth.
-And with respect to those types of problems there are very small differences related to these types of cars."
+"But there are a lot of other social costs related to car driving, such as congestion, accidents and noise.
+And with respect to those types of problems, there are very small differences related to these types of cars."

 According to Norway's biggest insurer Gjensidige, new electric cars are involved in 20 per cent more accidents involving personal injuries than diesel models, in part because of their faster acceleration.